 To materials there, get a PLAC card from the Putnam County Public Library (or your home public library in Indiana).
 They cost about $65, & let you borrow from almost any public library in Indiana.
 Or request matrials via our InterLibrary Loan.

-Works for children and young adults, by and/or about people of African descent (with a few related works):
+Works in DePauw's libraries for children and young adults, by and/or about people of African descent (with a few related works):

 Given since 1970 to African American authors and illustrators for outstanding inspirational & educational contributions, the Coretta Scott King Award titles promote understanding and appreciation, and honor and continue the work of Dr. and Mrs. King.
 This award is given by the Ethnic & Multicultural Information Exchange Round Table (EMIERT), of the American Library Association.